 Another scheme in Nong Bua Thong in Nonthaburi targeted students throughout the country with small sums invested and raked in ฿20 million before folding.

-Forex scam could be the daddy of them all with reports of ฿40 billion lost among 20,000 victims
+Forex scam could be the daddy of them all with reports of ฿40 billion lost by Thai investors

 However, the biggest online fraud of all may be an international Forex scam.